 As equestrians, we know that horses are good for us, and often head to the barn on the most stressful of days.
 In recent years, that intuition has been supported by a bevy of scientific evidence.
 By creating a therapeutic environment, horses help people process emotions, build self-awareness, and bolster their confidence.
+This is why equine wellness retreats are perfect to relieve stress, anxiety, and to relax from any stressors in life.

 In response, wellness escapes all over the world are harnessing these benefits to help guests heal, excel, and find harmony with themselves.
 Some offer life and health coaching, some pull in yoga and mindfulness practices, and others have built an environment that fosters serious self-care.
 And although most programs can accommodate newbies, some do better than others when it comes to providing an experience that’s fulfilling and fun for more seasoned riders.
-Here’s a list of our favorite horse-centric wellness getaways for experienced equestrians.
+Here’s a list of our favorite equine wellness retreat getaways for experienced equestrians.

 Combine “A-ha” and “Yee-haw”